halfdannielsen123/hotstone/TestList.md

 * [OK] Game starts with both heroes at 21 health
 * [OK]When game starts, Findus should have "Baby" as hero
 * [OK] When game starts, Peddersen should have "Baby" as hero
+* [] When game starts, Findus should have Decksize 4

 Cards:
 * [OK] Given Card Uno Then it has attributes (1,1,1)
 * [OK] Given Card Dos Then it has attributes (2,2,2)

-Drawing:
+Drawing and deck:
-* Findus draws card Cuatro by beginning of round 2
+* [] Findus draws card Cuatro by beginning of round 2
 * Findus draws card Cinco by beginning of round 3
 * Findus draws card Seis by beginning of round 4
 * Findus draws card Siete by beginning of round 5